heymarkwetzel/ux-portfolio/projects/postikard.md

 ## Discovery

 I interviewed Jasna to gather requirements, establish scope, and zero in on how best to accomplish our goals.
-Our priorities were to keep it:
+Our priorities were to keep it simple, quick, and personal.
-- Simple
-- Quick
-- Personal

 ### Keep it simple
 We provide one custom filter, no choosing.
 The “Greetings from” copy can only be one of three fonts and four colors, simple to cycle through.